bensonkitia/bensonkitia.com/content/subscribe.md

 If that link doesn't do anything, you may need to disable a browser setting or extension that's blocking Javascript.

 Note that for now you **will not** receive new writings in your inbox.
-You can still suscribe with the methods below which work fine.
+You can still subscribe with the methods below which work fine.

 ## RSS